syl20bnr/spacemacs-elpa-mirror/melpa/math-symbols-readme.txt

 * Licenses

-This program incorporates `unimathsymbols.txt' data file which is based upon "LaTeX Project Public License".
+This program incorporates `unimathsymbols.txt' data file which is licensed under "LaTeX Project Public License".
 This program is GPL.

 * Math Symbols Support Table